 With phase 2 of the renovation project having been completed in January of 2014, the facility now includes new 75’ x 15’ dugouts that include interior lighting, bathrooms for the Pirates, along with a new concession area, bathrooms and water fountains for the fans, along with a press area/office including a new, state of the art sound system.
 Recently completed projects in January 2015 were new grandstands and concourse area.
 Future projects include a 2 story pressbox/office/storage building, a covered hitting facility, and complete landscaped renovation of the entrance way to the grandstand area.
 Once completed, Howard Lake Field will become the premier junior college facility in the state of Alabama.

 Howard Lake Field has been the host of many historic Chattahoochee Valley baseball moments and is commonly known as one of the toughest places to play for its opponents.
-Since the break out season of 2003, the Pirates have amassed 259 home victories and a .816 winning percentage with the 2010 edition of the Pirates posting a school record and unprecedented 22-0 home mark, en route to the Pirates school record, 42 wins.
+Since the break out season of 2003, the Pirates have amassed 259 home victories and a .845 winning percentage with the 2010 edition of the Pirates posting a school record and unprecedented 22-0 home mark, en route to the Pirates school record, 42 wins.
 Additionally, the 2014 ACCC Championship club set the single season home win total at The Lake when, they posted an amazing 26-2 home record.
-Furthermore, the 2016 squad ran the table at home, posting a 23-0 home record en route to setting the new school record for wins at 52.
-And finally, of Coach Adam Thomas’s 633 career wins, 308 have occurred at The Lake, with 7 of his milestone victories taking place here, the latest being win number 600 on March 25, 2016 versus Alabama Southern Community College.
+Furthermore, the 2016 squad ran the table at home, posting a 23-0 home record en route to setting the new school record for wins at 52, with the 2017 club going 16-2.
+And finally, of Coach Adam Thomas’s 680 career wins, 324 have occurred at The Lake, with 8 of his milestone victories taking place here, the latest being win number 600 on March 25, 2016 versus Alabama Southern Community College.

 Along with tons of victories, there have been numerous milestones and great moments to take place at Howard Lake Field, included in that are several no-hitters.
 The latest coming on February 1, 2014 in a combined effort by Kevin Moore of Mobile, Alabama and Mitch Shelby of Marietta, Georgia in a 16-0 win over LaGrange College.
-Howard Lake Field has also been the home of several current and former Major League Baseball players, which include pitcher Danny Cox (St. Louis Cardinals), catcher Randy Hunt (St. Louis Cardinals), pitcher Tim Hudson (Oakland Athletics, Atlanta Braves, San Francisco Giants), and pitcher Chuck James (Atlanta Braves, Washington Nationals, Minnesota Twins, New York Mets), not to mention numerous draft picks who had successful minor league careers.
-The latest coming following the 2015 season, as pitcher Ben Taylor was taken in the 7th Round by the Boston Red Sox.
+Howard Lake Field has also been the home of several current and former Major League Baseball players, which include pitcher Danny Cox (St. Louis Cardinals), catcher Randy Hunt (St. Louis Cardinals), pitcher Tim Hudson (Oakland Athletics, Atlanta Braves, San Francisco Giants), pitcher Chuck James (Atlanta Braves, Washington Nationals, Minnesota Twins, New York Mets) and pitcher Ben Taylor (Boston Red Sox) not to mention numerous draft picks who had successful minor league careers.
+The latest coming following the 2017 season, as 3 Pirates were selected in the MLB draft (RHP Chandler Newman, 11th round, San Diego Padres, RHP Bryce Conley, 22nd round Oakland Athletics, and OF Jason Rooks, 37th round, Atlanta Braves).